 4. Oculus Rift S

-The Oculus Rift S is in at number 4 on our list, and it brings unique features to the table.
-The first stand out point for this VR headset is the extra-wide field of view.
+The Oculus Rift S (now owned by Meta, but new headsets are no longer in production) is number 4 on our list, and it brings unique features to the table.
+The first stand-out point for this VR headset is the extra-wide field of view.
 At 115°, you have a lot to look at without turning your head, and it is definitely on the high end of the scale.

 The Rift S also has a high-resolution screen, although it is lower than the first three on our list.
 The 1280×1440 pixels per eye is enough to make for some very sharp images, and you will still be able to enjoy a heightened sim-racing experience with this headset from the moment you put it on.